kmeixner/react-scheduler/client/README.md

 #React Scheduler App

-This is a react scheduler application given to me as an assignment for a job interview.
+* This is a react scheduler application given to me as an assignment for a job interview.
+* It is implemented using React and Redux.

 #The currently implemented functionality is as follows: